 In this scenario, the thinking person uses maximum information available to him (moldy bread is bad, but not-moldy bread is good).
 The emoting individual, however, uses only part of the information (moldy bread is unpleasant).

-Thus, Ellis argues, the thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
-Also, he can consider his past experiences without being overwhelmed by them.
+As a result, Ellis argues that a thinking individual is a person who is able to make better, more informed decisions because he is less biased by previous experiences.
+In addition, he can consider his past experiences without being overwhelmed by them.

-Only in the emotional area has man as yet made remarkably few advances.
+Only in the emotional area has man yet made remarkably few advances.
 In spite of amazing progress in other areas, he still is not appreciably more emotionally mature, stable, and happy than he was in past centuries.”
-Indeed, he is in some ways more childish, emotionally uncontrolled, and mentally ill than ever.” [p18; Albert Ellis, A Guide To Rational Living.]
+Indeed, he is in some ways more childish, emotionally uncontrolled, and mentally ill than ever.”

-INSIGHT #5 THE TWO TYPES OF PAIN & HOW YOUR ATTITUDE CAN MAKE THINGS WORSE.
+THE TWO TYPES OF PAIN & HOW ONE’S ATTITUDE CAN MAKE THINGS WORSE.

-To put simply, there are two types of pain that an individual may experience.
-The first, is physical pain which one may experience from eg. a headache, being physically assaulted, an accident, etc. The second is psychological pain, which is experienced over e.g. rejection, the loss of a family member, or from being anxious or depressed.
+In his book ‘A Guide to Rational Living,’ Ellis tells us that there are two types of pain that an individual may experience.
+The first is physical pain which one may experience from a headache or by being physically assaulted or by having an accident, etc. The second is psychological pain, which is experienced through rejection, the loss of a family member, or being anxious or depressed.

 With physical pain, you don’t have much control over, as something could literally fall on you or you could be in an accident.
 Although these events are unfortunate, Ellis tells us that one can make the pain that they experience as a result of the event significantly worse, merely with the attitudes they hold.